Subscribe

 The biggest decision you need to make isn’t which template to pick — it’s whether you need an admin panel framework or an admin UI template.
 If your project is CRUD-heavy and you want to define admin interfaces declaratively in PHP, go with a framework: Filament for the TALL stack, Backpack for Bootstrap/Blade, or MoonShine if you want something modern but lighter.
 If you already have your controllers and logic built and just need a polished frontend, grab a UI template like Sneat, CoreUI Laravel, or Mosaic Lite and wire it up yourself.

 The TALL stack (Tailwind + Alpine.js + Livewire + Laravel) has clearly won the architectural debate in the Laravel admin space.
+For Bootstrap-based projects, our tutorial on how to integrate AdminLTE with Laravel walks through the setup step by step.
 Filament, MoonShine, EasyPanel, AdminTW, and Mosaic Lite all use it, and for good reason — Livewire eliminates the JavaScript complexity of SPA admin panels while still delivering reactive interfaces.
 That said, Bootstrap-based options like Backpack and Sneat remain perfectly viable, especially for teams with existing Bootstrap expertise.
 Whatever you choose, make sure to check the live demo, skim the source code, and verify the last commit date.
 A 10,000-star repo that hasn’t been updated in three years is worth less than a 300-star repo with weekly commits and responsive maintainers.

 Comments (No Comments)